Kanban Software Development Kanban boards for software development teams

-Kanban is a simple lean "best practice" method, that focuses on creating a continuous workflow - and ongoing added value for the customer.
-Its aim is to visualize and improve any software development process.
-The end result is a development pipeline, that is predictably and efficiently delivering high value work.
+Kanban is a simple lean, best practice method focused on creating a continuous workflow and ongoing value increase for the customer.
+It aims to visualize and improve any software development process.
+The result is a development pipeline capable of delivering high-value work predictably and efficiently

-In 2012 more than 80% of all software development processes were utilizing lean and agile methods, including Kanban.
+In 2012 over 80% of all software development processes used lean and agile methods, including Kanban.
 This article will give you a basic understanding of Kanban in development processes.

 Workflow illustration

-Visualization gives you a shared overview of your process, and thus helps to identify and resolve any workflow problems.
+Visualization gives the team a shared overview of the process and thus helps to identify and resolve any workflow problems.
 Moreover, it simplifies collaboration between people and across different project teams.
-A common practice for that, is to have a board, on which specific work phases are visualized.
-The simplest Kanban board for software development team consists of 3 columns: Backlog, In Progress and Done.
+A common practice here is sharing a process board that visualizes specific work phases.
+A rudimentary Kanban board for a software development team consists of three columns: Backlog, In Progress, and Done.

-This is perhaps the principle most closely identified with Kanban.
-The idea of Work In Progress limits is to try ensure, that you never start or complete a task, that cannot be passed smoothly onto the next stage, without blocking up the entire workflow.
-You can limit the amount of work in progress per stage, person or work item type.
+Constraining work in progress is perhaps the principle most closely associated with Kanban.
+The idea behind WIP limits is to ensure that you only start work on tasks that can be passed smoothly onto the following process stage - without blocking the entire workflow.
+You can limit work in progress per process stage, per person, or work item difficulty.

 After implementing Kanban, you need to control and optimize your workflow.
-The important metric for you is the lead time - the average time it takes tasks to get from specified start point, to the specified end state.
+The crucial metric is the lead time - the average time it takes tasks to get from a specified start point to the named end stage.
 For example, you can measure how much time it takes to perform steps in development, defect management, and resolving support issues.
-By identifying and eliminating bottlenecks, you can easily shorten "lead time".
+Typically, the lead time value can be decreased by identifying and eliminating process bottlenecks.

-10 key reasons for adopting Kanban board in software development
+10 reasons for adopting Kanban boards in software development

 Kanban method: